LucaWintergerst/observability-example/README.md

 3 - with a more advanced Elastic APM instrumentation

+4 - with custom spans

+5 - with custom context

-4 - with full instrumentation and ECS logging
+6 - with ECS logging

+7 - calling second service, showing distributed tracing

+8 - calling third service, showing distributed tracing

+11 - instrumented with OTEL instead of Elastic APM

 ### Requirements
 Redis is required for the services to run.